 Busting bugs has its benefits.
 Company-provided truck, gas, and phone.
-Benefits include a 401(k) with a company match.
+Benefits including a 401(k) with a company match.
+Awesome earning potential!
 But it’s more than that.
 It’s serving with a smile.
 It’s having your teammates’ backs.
 It’s going above and beyond and making a difference.
 We step in and step up when people have problems they can’t fix, and they need the pros.
 We crush their pest problems and lift their spirits.

 Back to you.
 Are you a hard worker?
 Can you follow direction, adapt to change, and solve problems?
 Are you organized, friendly, and motivated to succeed?
 That’s a great place to start.